fbernutz/dev-notes/README.md

 `Do not force push!
 There is another solution most of the time.`

+Have a look at: [github.com/k88hudson/git-flight-rules](https://github.com/k88hudson/git-flight-rules)

 ## When to rebase?

-Imagine, you are working on a feature branch, which is not pushed to remote yet (important) and you want to get the latest changes from another branch, like `master`.
+When you want to apply commits from another branch, like `master`, on top of your current local branch, like your feature branch.

 ## How to rebase?